CelineDknp/VISSOFTArtifact/README.md

 - White/light gray (node or link): No change
 - Dark gray (node only): Fused node.
 Click it to see inside (opens another window)

 If you want to change the layout of the graph, you can use the buttons in the upper left corner: HorizontalTree is the default, Tree is the same layout but vertically, and Force is a force-based layout.
-Alternatively, you can drag&drop every node in the graphs.
+Alternatively, you can drag every node in the graphs.